 Passive investing is one of the most common strategies for increasing your income, growing your investment portfolio and building a healthy nest egg for the future.
 Done right, it won’t have to take lots of your time and energy.
 Real estate is a great choice for building passive income streams.
 There is, however, an added risk.
 As a result, this strategy isn’t for every investor.
-We review what passive income is, why real estate plays a role and how you can use it to reach your financial goals.

 What Is Real Estate Passive Income?